DariusNetX/BagBrain-Dashboard/replit.md

-✓ Updated Vault styling with golden headline and dark container background ✓ Global body styling with deep black background and light gray text ✓ Baghead mascot image moved to public folder as baghead-mascot.png
+✓ Updated Vault styling with golden headline and dark container background ✓ Global body styling with deep black background and light gray text ✓ Baghead mascot image moved to public folder as baghead-mascot.png ✓ BagHeadMascot component with Guardian of the Vaults positioning and hover effects ✓ App wrapped in relative container for proper mascot absolute positioning